Belgium

 The Belgian government identified Peppol as the open, standards-based interoperability model that enables the delivery of any procurement-related eDocument from any sender to any receiver, in a suitable and affordable way.

-Consistent with this strategy, since 1st January 2016, the Federal Public service Policy and support (BOSA) fulfils the duties of Peppol Authority for the country of Belgium.
-BOSA is charged with different transversal missions for the Federal government, also supporting digital transformation initiatives.
-The role of the Peppol Authority therefore perfectly fits with the missions of BOSA.
+The Federal Public Service Policy and Support (BOSA) fulfils the duties of Peppol Authority for Belgium.
+The FPS BOSA is charged with different transversal missions for the Federal government, which include supporting digital transformation initiatives.
+The role of the Peppol Authority therefore perfectly fits within the missions of the FPS BOSA.

 Further information